 - Its digital temperature control enables temperature adjustment with 1-degree increments

 - It is easy to install and operate

 - It comes in a sleek and compact design, so install it under the basin of your bathroom, kitchen, and laundry, as you like

 - It ensures an endless supply of hot water on-demand.

 - It comes with several warranty clauses that may render the lifetime warranty as being void.

-If you are out looking for a stylish and compact water heater, one that blends with your home décor effortlessly, this one from Rheem is all that you need!
+If you are out looking for a stylish and compact water heater, one that blends with your home décor effortlessly, look no further — the Rheem RTEX-13 is just what you’re looking for!
 It is amongst the best electric tankless water heater in the market.
 It is 98 percent energy efficient, requiring basic installation process and simplistic replacement.